iurshina/FL-flask-maps/README.md

 `createdb <database_name>`

-after this, you can connected to the database using PostgreSQL interactive terminal (psql).
+after this, you can connect to the database using PostgreSQL interactive terminal (psql).

 `psql -d <database_name>`